TCR Australia

 Eligible cars include all front-wheel drive C-Segment hatchbacks or sedans, powered by production–based turbocharged petrol or diesel engines with a capacity of up to 2-litres.

-Manufacturers with cars currently homologated to TCR Series rules around the world include Audi, Ford, Honda, Hyundai, Kia, Peugeot, Renault, Subaru and Volkswagen, among others.
+16 Manufacturers have cars currently homologated to TCR Series rules around the world, including Peugeot, Renault, Alfa Romeo, Hyundai, Honda and many more.

 TCR Series rules stipulate that fully-fledged factory backed entries are prohibited, however, car manufacturers are encouraged to support its cars entered by professional or private teams.